LEWISBIRCH2/MusiCAL/README.md

-## MusiCAL
+# MusiCAL

+MusiCAL is an event recommendation app which allows users to see upcoming events being played by their favourite artists.
+When creating an account, they can connect their Spotify account which MusiCAL will take information about their favourite artists from.
+Then, by searching for events being played by those artists on Ticketmaster, the in-app calendar will populate automatically with recommendations.
+Information about the events including location, date, timings, price and purchase links are provided.

+As well as this, MusiCAL includes a feature which recommends festivals with line-ups that include their favourite artists and genres.
+Finally introducing FestiCAL, the feature that provides users with their dream festival line-up poster.
+Using popular poster templates, users can choose their favourite design which will be populated with their favourite artists.
+Check out the app for yourself to see what artists come up!

 MusiCAL is a collaborative final project, completed during our time at Northcoders.

-# Features

-Musical is a gig-finding calendar app, which,  when paired with the user’s Spotify account, ensures that they’ll never miss their favourite artists’ events again.
-Our app is unique for every user, and is built entirely around their listening preferences.

-To complement with the calendar, users can enjoy a range of additional features whilst they explore the app, such as personalised recommendations for their next big festival, and  customised poster designs, styled by their top bands

-# Tech Stack
+## Tech Stack

-This app was created using Flutter and Dart, in under two weeks.
+This app was created in Dart using Flutter and Firebase, in under two weeks.

-# Installation
+## Installation

 This app will not function without the appropriate .env files installed on a local machine.